chengniedotcom/chengniedotcom.github.io/notes/12-rules-for-life.md

 Recommend: 8/10

-I could not understand many of the Bible references that was talked about, but I can appreciate the logic and story that the author conveys.
-Rule #4 is what I have been practicing since my high school.
-Rule #2 is something that I need constant reminder.
-Rule #5 comes at a perfect timing when I am struggling with my 3-year-old son's violence towards me.
+I could not understand many of the Bible references discussed, but I can appreciate the logic and story that the author conveys.
+Rule #4 is what I have been practicing since high school.
+Rule #2 is something that I need constant reminders about.
+Rule #5 comes at the perfect time when I struggle with my 3-year-old son’s violence towards me.

 ## Notes